dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 ### Item 83: use lazy initialization judiciously

-*[4/5]* Lazy initialization is a bit more important in C++ because static initialization order between translation is undefined while it is defined in Java.
+*[4/5]* Lazy initialization is a bit more important in C++ because static initialization order between translation units is undefined while it is defined in Java.
 However, [constinit](https://en.cppreference.com/w/cpp/language/constinit) makes the situation a bit better.
-In C++, we don’t have to use the double-check idiom.
+In C++, we don't have to use the double-check idiom.
 The language does it for us.

 ### Item 84: Don’t depend on the thread scheduler